san1cs/SOC_Home_Lab/7_ELK_Deployment_&_Troubleshooting/README.md

 ## 5.Final Lab Summary

-**Despite the hardware limitations, the primary goal of the lab was achieved.
-The attack was successfully executed, the data pipeline was secured via HTTPS/Fleet, and the logs were centralized.
-This project stands as a testament to the fact that a SOC Analyst must be part Security Researcher, part Systems Engineer, and part Hardware Specialist.**
+**Despite the hardware limits, the main goal of the lab was reached.
+The attack was successfully carried out, the data flow was secured using HTTPS and Fleet, and the logs were all collected in one place.
+This project proves that a SOC Analyst must act as a Security Researcher, a Systems Engineer, and a Hardware Specialist all at once.**